IFFGD's 2023 Advocacy Event

 Breakout Session 3: Learning about your representatives

-This interactive session will teach you how to find information about your representatives such as who they are and what policies they support.
+In this session, Keith McCorkle showed our attendees how to find information about their representatives such as who they are and what policies they support.

 President of IFFGD